tschf/terraform-quickstart/README.md

 type -a terraform
 ```

+But really, the download file from their website is just a zip file that contains a single binary - so the installation process is very straight foward.
+Just download, unzip, add make sure it's in your path.

 ## Provider configuration

 In your file system, you will create `terraform` files, with the extension `tf`.
 The first step is to define a provider.
 So create a new file named `provider.tf`.